GildedDragonborn/DungeonCrawlerGame/README.md

 > - ~~Fix trapdoor being funky~~
 > - (optional) Consumable items
 >   - Start by making a list of potential items and effects
->   - Implement easiest ones, then wait until first playtests to add more
+>   - Implement easier ones, then wait until first play-tests to add more
 > - Design level variations
 >   - room variations a-e for all
 > - Storyboarding